zwp88/embabel-agent-examples/README.md

 1. Examine the **Movie Finder** for advanced Spring patterns
 2. Look at the configuration classes and repository integration
 3. Study the domain model design and service composition
-4. Explore the new `@EnableAgentShell` and `@EnableAgentMcp` annotations
+4. Explore the new annotation architecture with `@EnableAgentShell`, `@EnableAgentMcpServer`, and `@EnableAgents`
-5. See how logging themes activate Spring profiles
+5. See how themes and MCP clients are configured

 ### **Kotlin Enthusiast?**
 1. Start with **Movie Finder** for advanced Kotlin features